 The relationships that grow out of an international training and/or technical assistance activity often continue far beyond the life of the funded project, as participants exchange information, best practices, and even visits for years to come.

-Preparing for international work
+Preparing for international opportunities

-- the language, prerequisites, challenges, and benefits of doing international work focused on local government
+- The language, prerequisites, challenges, and benefits of doing international work focused on local government

-- the goals and expectations of the donor community
+- The goals and expectations of the donor community

-- what training and consulting are like when local government decentralization is just beginning.
+- What training and consulting are like when local government decentralization is just beginning